rinkwitz/CNN_example_for_classifying_MNIST/README.md

 # CNN example for classifying MNIST

 This project is intended for educational purposes.
-It demonstrates the effectiveness of a simple CNN architecture classifying the MNIST dataset.
+It demonstrates the effectiveness of a simple CNN architecture classifying the MNIST data set.
 The neural network is trained solely on the CPU in reasonable time (~5 min).

 ## Prerequisites